Constructing a User-Provided Base Learner

 We now consider an example using the neural network implementation of

-package.
+the keras package.
 See this guide to keras

 basics for an excellent introduction to neural networks in R.